 But what about Jesus’ warning that you can’t serve both God and Mammon?
 If financial decisions result in self-indulgence at the expense of honesty and justice (see Amos 8:4ff), then you are serving mammon.
 If your increased profits finance your family, your church, Christian education, evangelization, the crisis pregnancy center, or local homeless shelter, chances are you are serving God.

 This post on what a dishonest steward can teach us about exercising prudence in stewardship – taking the initiative to use our time, talent and treasure to grow the master’s property.
-It is offered a reflection on the Scripture readings for the 25th Sunday in ordinary Time, Cycle C (Amos 8:4-7; Ps 113; 1 Tim 2:1-8; Lk 16:1-13).
+It is a reflection on the Scripture readings for the 25th Sunday in ordinary Time, Cycle C (Amos 8:4-7; Ps 113; 1 Tim 2:1-8; Luke 16:1-13).
 How to use money to serve God.